GoogleCloudPlatform/java-docs-samples/appengine/endpoints-frameworks-v2/migration-example/README.md

 1. Explore local server's API explorer by browsing to:

     [http://localhost:8080/_ah/api/explorer][13]

+1. Generate the discovery document located at `build/endpointsDiscoveryDocs/helloworld-v1-rest.discovery` by using:

+   `gradle endpointsDiscoveryDocs`

 1. Generate the client library located at `build/endpointsClientLibs/helloworld-v1-java.zip` by using: